By Brandon Voss

 What inspired the film's eclectic soundtrack, which mixes Cole Porter standards with songs like "Sex Bomb" by Tom Jones and "When the Going Gets Tough" by Billy Ocean?

-Some might call your casting of Jessica Biel not only controversial but also a bit risky.
-Were you a fan of her film work, such as I Now Pronounce You Chuck and Larry ?
+Some might call your casting of Jessica Biel controversial and a bit risky.
+Were you a fan of her film work, such as I Now Pronounce You Chuck and Larry?

 Did Jessica's boyfriend, Justin Timberlake, really fume over her love scenes when he'd visit the set?